offen/website/homepage/content/articles/0200-location.md

 As the only direct link to the User Auditorium is in the consent banner, it was important for us to provide further offers to improve user awareness.
 Widgets now give operators the possibility to easily integrate a link to the User Auditorium into their services.

-In this way, we would like to invite all operators who use Offen to give their users uncomplicated access to their data.
+In this way, we would like to invite all operators who use Offen Fair Web Analytics to give their users uncomplicated access to their data.
 At best with a link to the User Auditorium on every page.

 #### Under the hood